Corn Street, Bristol

 Corn Street, together with Broad Street, Wine Street and High Street, is one of the four cross streets which met at the Bristol High Cross, the heart of Bristol, England when it was a walled medieval town.
 From this crossroads Corn Street and its later extension Clare Street runs downhill approximately 325m south-westwards to The Centre.

 Corn Street contains many historic buildings.
 For centuries it was at the centre of Bristol's commerce and administration, but in recent years has increasingly turned to market shopping, leisure and accommodation.

 History

 Corn Street, together with Broad Street, Wine Street and High Street, formed the earliest nucleus of Bristol.
 Ricart's Plan of 1479, one of the first English town plans, shows Corn Street with the High Cross at one end and St Leonard's Gate at the other.
 The other three cross streets are also shown, each ending at their own gate in the city wall.

 The origins of the name Corn Street are uncertain, but the simplest explanation – that corn was traded here – appears to be the most likely.
 A Corn Market was held in The Exchange from 1813, but as the street was known as Old Corn Street at the beginning of the 13th century it seems that corn was bought and sold here from the street's earliest history.
+However, the Corn Market was not always located on Corn Street.
+The earliest detailed depiction of the city's corn market is that found in James Millerd's map, first published in 1673 and updated to the 1730s.
+The seventeenth century Corn Market was located on Wine Street, about 50 metres east of the High Cross, while its 1684 replacement was located on The Key.